 If osteoporosis is thought to be due in part to taking a steroid medicine, it is known as steroid-induced osteoporosis.
-In fact, the use of steroid medicines is one of the leading causes of osteoporosis.
+The use of steroid medicines is one of the leading causes of osteoporosis.
 Between 3 and 5 in 10 people who take steroid medicines in the long term will develop a fragility fracture because of osteoporosis if nothing is done to prevent this.
 To learn more about osteoporosis in general, see the separate leaflet called Osteoporosis.

 What can be done to prevent steroid-induced osteoporosis?